Local Authorities: Dealing with Heritage Crime

 - Identifying the designated heritage assets in your area.
 This information can be found on the National Heritage List for England or your own Historic Environment Records

 - Focussing effort on those heritage assets most at risk using the Heritage Crime Risk Assessment guide

 - Reducing the risks by implementing Heritage Crime Prevention Measures

 - Developing a Heritage Crime Partnership in your area with other interested organisations.
 This might focus on crime reduction and enforcement or protecting the historic environment in the area.
-A partnership model based on Neighbourhood Policing and Community Safety Partnerships has been developed for the prevention of heritage crime and has been agreed with the Police and other interested bodies

 - Considering meeting with your local Police and Crime Commissioner (PCC).
 PCCs are responsible for reducing crime and for delivering an effective and efficient police service within their force area.
 They also work in partnership across a range of agencies at local and national level to ensure there is a unified approach to preventing and reducing crime